soumik12345/point-cloud-segmentation/README.md

   python train_shapenet_core.py --experiment_configs configs/shapenetcore.py
 ```

+## Notes

-**Note** that the `batch_size` here denotes local batch size.
+* The `batch_size` here denotes local batch size.
 If you are using single-host multi-worker distributed training,
 the `batch_size` denoted here will be multiplied by the number of workers you have.
+* Using a Google Cloud Storage (GCS) based `artifact_location` is not a requirement if you are using GPU(s).
+But for
+TPUs, it's a requirement.